MuthuK3/Academic-Query-Classification/README.md

 # Academic-Query-Classification

-This project demonstrates how to perform text classification using a Recurrent Neural Network (RNN) in TensorFlow/Keras.
+This project demonstrates how to perform text classification using a Recurrent Neural Network (RNN) in TensorFlow.
 The model is trained on a dataset of text documents labeled with categories, and it predicts the category of unseen documents.

 ## Dataset